 - Required: Determine whether the field could be empty or not when the user submits your form by choosing the appropriate option from here.

-The advanced customizations available for the Checkbox input fields are as followed:
+The Advanced customizations available for the Checkable Grid input fields are as follows:

 - Container Class: Use this option to add your custom CSS classes to the field’s wrapper.